Trump: I'm thankful I've made 'a tremendous difference in this country'

 The president's comments followed an exchange earlier this week during which Trump said he believed he would again be named Time magazine's person of the year.

 "I can't imagine anybody else other than Trump.
 Can you imagine anybody other than Trump?" he said.
-Trump won the award in 2016.
+The magazine named Trump person of the year in 2016.

 The president has a long history of self-promotion.
 As a real estate mogul, Trump was known for putting his name in large letters on his projects.
 And, as president, he has consistently given his administration an "A" or "A+" — although many experts don't agree with such a grade.